 At the age of twenty-one, he joined the monastery in his town of Brünn, now Brno, and he was ordained a monk by the name Gregor.
 Seeking to become a teacher like the rest of the monks, he took the qualifying exam but failed.
 He did it twice and likewise failed twice.

 But the abbot (a leader) of the monastery was convinced that Gregor Mendel was intelligent and so he was sent to college.
 For two years from 1851 to 1853 Mendel studied mathematics and physics at the University of Vienna.
 Thereafter he taught science at the local secondary school, called gymnasium.

 For eight years Gregor Mendel conducted his experiments on garden pea (Pisum sativum L.; Mendel 1865) in the monastery.
-The results would lead to the birth of a new science.
-His work has become the foundation of genetics, the science of heredity and variation in all living things.
+The results would lead to the birth of new science.
+His work has become the foundation of genetics, the science of heredity, and variation in all living things.
 But the recognition did not happen when he was still alive.

 He first read a report about his experiments in a scientific meeting in 1865, but he was met with silence and simply ignored.
 In 1866 his findings were published in an obscure publication, the Proceedings of the Natural History Society of Brünn.
 But his work was treated with almost total indifference by the scientific community.

 For years the importance of his work was not given the recognition that it now has.

 In 1868 he became the abbot of the monastery and he was compelled to abandon teaching in order to attend to his responsibilities.
 He also gave up all experimentation.